microsoft/pxt-arcade/docs/test/tutorials/free-throw.md

 containter in the workspace.

-~hint Why "destroy sprite"? 💡
+~hint Why destroy "sprite"? 💡

 ---